 To give a few examples in the SLA domain, the word ‘context’ has been used often and explicitly in studies comparing language learning in ’study abroad’ with ‘at home’ experiences, showing how the two conditions may impact the development of certain language structures, certain patterns of sociolinguistic variation, or even certain attitudes and cognitive-affective dispositions (see e.g., Borràs & Llanes, 2021; Vidàl et al., 2018).
 Many other factors, reviewed in any textbook, have also been considered, as for instance learning conditions and inter-group contact, types of educational programmes (total or partial immersion, more or less intensive courses), classroom instruction versus spontaneous learning, explicit and implicit teaching, different levels of education, and so forth.
 The notion of context can also be used to explain changes in phenomena typically investigated by sociolinguistics and text linguistics, such as style, genre, register and various other forms of linguistic variation related to social situations.
 Usually, discussions on the role of context on language learning involve relatively large social contexts that remain constant over time, such as a several months’ stay in another country.
 However the notion of context may also be applied to conditions lasting for relatively short times, such as one type of task versus another, or different types and amounts of exposure to input, or a certain kind of instructional intervention.
 In these cases, researchers often intentionally manipulate contexts, which thus become experimental conditions.
 Other aspects of context are not easily manipulated, but can still be described and taken into account, e.g. widely studied independent variables such as age, previously learned languages, affective dispositions, cognitive endowments such as intelligence or working memory capacity.
 The term ‘context’ seldom appears when discussing these variables, but the term is not inappropriate, as they, too, may be considered as factors shaping communicative exchanges.
+Some of these variables are often discussed in SLA research on individual differences: for instance, the often drawn distinction between ‘traits’ (relatively constant psychological dispositions) and ‘states’ (rapidly changing conditions) parallels that between more or less stable contextual dimensions.
 Even qualitative approaches to data analysis, which do not usually employ terms such as dependent and independent variables, can nevertheless be seen as attempting to interpret certain linguistic behaviours with respect to various contextual elements, that are evoked in the description and explanation of what is going on.